Open today from 8:30am to 4:30pm.

-Jackson County Housing Authority is a public housing agency in Murphysboro, Illinois that participates in the Section 8 Housing Choice Voucher (HCV), and Public Housing programs.
-As of May 19th, 2019, Jackson County Housing Authority has 2 waiting lists that are open now or opening soon.
+Jackson County Housing Authority is a Public Housing Agency in Murphysboro, Illinois that participates in the Section 8 Housing Choice Voucher (HCV), and Public Housing programs.
+As of July 16th, 2019, Jackson County Housing Authority has 2 waiting lists that are open now or opening soon.

 The Jackson County, Illinois Housing Choice Voucher Waiting List is open indefinitely.
 The Public Housing Waiting List is open indefinitely.